 Where do you start?
 What’s the best way to find a reliable buyer?
 How do you set yourself up for success after the deal is done?
 Our industry experts shared these 7 tips for seller-success.

 When securing buyers’ interest remember that this is a sales pitch.
 The first step is to convince them that they want to buy the company and then once they’re hooked, they can work to convince you to sell your business to them.

 Set the right tone by ensuring confidentiality.
 Undefined or non-existent confidentiality clauses can make buyers hesitant.
 Hesitant buyers are likely to draw out the selling process.
 After a while, the market may start to think that the problem is with your company instead of simply your selling process.

 Know your strengths and weaknesses.

 “In every business, you can have fantastic projections, but eventually it comes down to the people who will try to bring them to life,” explains Investment and Corporate Finance Advisor Rafal Andrzejewski.
-Key factors can be dependence on the CEO, market reputation and diversified clients.
+Key factors can be dependence on the CEO, market reputation, and diversified clients.
 Center your pitch around these strengths.
-At the same time, be prepared to answer questions or criticisms about the company without taking offence.
-Instead, turn them into discussion points which highlight the company’s growth potential.
+At the same time, be prepared to answer questions or criticisms about the company without taking offense.
+Instead, turn them into discussion points that highlight the company’s growth potential.